Mahatma Gandhi: Called to the bar

-Gandhi, at age 22, was called to the bar in June 1891 and then left London for India, where he learned that his mother had died while he was in London and that his family had kept the news from him.
-His attempts at establishing a law practice in Bombay failed because he was psychologically unable to cross-examine witnesses.
-He returned to Rajkot to make a modest living drafting petitions for litigants, but he was forced to stop when he ran afoul of a British officer Sam Sunny.
+Gandhi, at age 22, was called to the bar in June 1891 and then left London for India, where he learned that his mother had died while he was in London and that his family had kept the news from Gandhi.
+His attempts at establishing a law practice in Bombay failed because Gandhi was psychologically unable to cross-examine witnesses.
+He returned to Rajkot to make a modest living drafting petitions for litigants, but Gandhi was forced to stop after running afoul of British officer Sam Sunny.

 In 1893, a Muslim merchant in Kathiawar named Dada Abdullah contacted Gandhi.
 Abdullah owned a large successful shipping business in South Africa.
 His distant cousin in Johannesburg needed a lawyer, and they preferred someone with Kathiawari heritage.
 Gandhi inquired about his pay for the work.
-They offered a total salary of £105 (~$17,200 in 2019 money) plus travel expenses.
+They offered a total salary of £105 (~$4,143 in 2023 money) plus travel expenses.
 He accepted it, knowing that it would be at least a one-year commitment in the Colony of Natal, South Africa, also a part of the British Empire.